-Faculty: Professors Craig (chair, Department of Biochemistry), Fillingame (chair, Department of Biomolecular Chemistry), Amasino, Ansari, Attie, Bednarek, Bertics, Brow, Butcher, Clagett-Dame, Cleland, Cox, Denu, B. Fox, C. Fox, Friesen, Hayes, Holden, Keck, Kiessling, Kiley, Kimble, Landick, Markley, Martin, Mosher, Nelson, Ntambi, Palmenberg, Phillips, Pike, Raines, Ralph, Rayment, Record, Reed, Sussman, Wickens; Associate Professors Coon, Craciun, Hull, Mitchell, Sheets; Assistant Professors Audhya, Harrison, Hoskins, Pagliarini, Senes, Weibel, Wildonger
+Faculty: Professors Craig (chair, Department of Biochemistry), Kiley (chair, Department of Biomolecular Chemistry), Amasino, Ansari, Attie, Bednarek, Brow, Butcher, Clagett-Dame, Coon, Cox, Denu, B. Fox, C. Fox, Friesen, Hayes, Holden, Keck, Kiessling, Kimble, Landick, Markley, Martin, Mosher, Ntambi, Palmenberg, Pike, Raines, Ralph, Rayment, Record, Sheets, Sussman, Wickens; Associate Professors Craciun, Hull, Mitchell, Weibel; Assistant Professors Audhya, Harrison, Hoskins, Lewis, Pagliarini, Senes, Wildonger

-The program has excellent research facilities and active research programs in the major areas of contemporary biochemistry including research in cell and developmental biology, chemical biology, molecular genetics, molecular medicine, enzymology, structural biology, metabolism, endocrinology, immunology, virology, and computational biology.
-These are set in the highly interactive research environment on the UW–Madison campus.
+The program has excellent research facilities and active research programs in the major areas of contemporary biochemistry, including: cell and developmental biology, chemical biology, molecular genetics, molecular medicine, enzymology, structural biology, metabolism, endocrinology, immunology, virology, and computational biology.
+These are set in the highly interactive research environment that pervades the UW–Madison campus.
 Close association is maintained with other departments having a biochemical orientation such as genetics, animal sciences, bacteriology, botany, zoology, chemistry, oncology, plant pathology, and nutritional sciences.
-An exceptional range of research projects and seminars is available to graduate students.
+An exceptional range of research projects and advanced seminars is available to graduate students.

 The program prepares students for teaching and research in academic positions, for research in government service, and for research and development work in industry.

-For a minor in biochemistry, a candidate must complete 10 credits of graduate-level courses in the department.
-Write directly to the Integrated Program in Biochemistry (IPiB) for full details of the course requirements.
+For a minor in biochemistry, a Ph.D. candidate must complete 16 credits of graduate-level courses in the department.
+Please visit the IPiB website for more details.

-The program offers stipends in the form of traineeships, research assistantships, or fellowships to all Ph.D. candidates and assists those with outstanding records in competing for university and national awards.
-The program guarantees a full stipend for all its Ph.D. candidates ($24,000 for 2011-12).
+IPiB offers stipends in the form of traineeships, research assistantships, or fellowships to all Ph.D. candidates, and assists those with outstanding records in competing for University and national awards.
+The program guarantees a full stipend ($26,000 for 2014-15) for all its Ph.D. candidates who remain in good standing in the program.
 In addition to the stipend, all students receive tuition remission and comprehensive health insurance.

-To qualify for admission to the Integrated Program in Biochemistry (IPiB), an applicant must complete a bachelor's degree at a recognized college or university.
+To qualify for admission to IPiB, an applicant must complete a bachelor's degree at a recognized, accredited college or university.
 The basic background for graduate study in biochemistry ordinarily would be provided by an undergraduate degree in biochemistry, chemistry, physics, or in one of the biological or medical sciences.
-Course work in biology, chemistry, biochemistry, genetics, physics, organic chemistry, and physical chemistry is required.
-The applicant's undergraduate grade point average should be at least 3.0 (4.0 scale).
+Course work in biochemistry, organic chemistry, physics, and physical chemistry is required.
+(Admission might be granted without one or more of these course requirements, but the deficiency must be made up within the student's first two years of graduate study.)
+The applicant's undergraduate grade point average must be at least 3.0 (4.0 scale).
 Graduate Record Exam (GRE) scores are required of all applicants.
 Advanced (Subject) GRE scores are strongly recommended.